 On our way to town we called at the office and paid €13 for the night, and Madame told us the short way to get there.

-We settled down at a bar in the square beside the belfry and indulged in a couple of glasses of rosé.
+Greatly relieved, we made haste to a bar beside the belfry and indulged in a couple of glasses of rosé.
 There was a lot of English being spoken in various accents around us and we decided to look further afield for a restaurant.

 The menu was typical modest French fare.
 We started with Salades Parisiennes, loaded with cubes of ham and cheese which did not appeal to me, so I removed them from mine for a future lunch, and stowed them in the ever-ready plastic container in my handbag.

 Souillac has a railway station.
-From there you can go almost anywhere in France.
+From there you can go to almost anywhere in France.